turingschool/front-end-curriculum/lessons/module-1/intro-to-css.md

 <section class="call-to-action">
 ### Explore Box Model

-On your own, take a few minutes to practice writing the syntax of CSS rules and seeing how margin and padding effect an element.
+On your own, take a few minutes to practice writing the syntax of CSS rules and seeing how margin and padding affect an element.
 - A common mantra when working on CSS is "when in doubt, border it out".
 Apply a border of an obvious color to both the section and button so you are 100% clear on where things are.
 - Add margin and padding to your button
 - Add margin and padding to the section